vancak/nntcalc/README.md

 # nntcalc_shinyapp
 This is the source code of the R Shiny applicatoin of the NNT calculator.
-Including the data set for the PANNS simulation. https://vvancak.shinyapps.io/NNTcalculator
+Including the data set for the PANSS simulation. https://vvancak.shinyapps.io/NNTcalculator